Roast Wild Duck (Teal)

-The first thing to note is that wild ducks aren’t like chickens or turkey that you have to cook until 170°F. Wild duck is best eaten rare.
+The first thing to note is that wild ducks aren’t like chickens or turkey that you have to cook until you don’t see pink.
+Wild duck is best eaten rare.
 The juices run red, not clear, more like a beautiful juicy red steak.
 The meat itself is a deep garnet red.
 It is easy to overcook the meat, like overcooking a pork tenderloin.
 Except when you overcook duck, the meat tastes game-y, like liver.

 The taste of wild duck is highly dependent on where that duck has been feeding.
 According to the Joy of Cooking, shallow water ducks feeding on local grains, like mallards, widgeons, and teal, can be very succulent, while diving ducks feed on fish, affecting their flavor.
 Wild ducks are much more flavorful than domesticated ducks, as their muscles are getting a constant work-out, which is also why their flesh is so red.
 The taste is closer to steak than to chicken.